 For the last step, let’s run this script from a saved file.
 Save the script (I named it GetPartitionAlignmentInfo.ps1).
 In the PowerShell command window, enter

 and run the script.
-The results are returned formatted to the screen, and sent to an export file, and the file is opened in NotePad (so you can copy/paste into Excel so show which drives are not properly set up).
+The results are returned formatted to the screen and sent to an export file, and the file is opened in NotePad (so you can copy/paste into Excel to show which drives are not properly set up).

 Well, this was a big day, but now we have a script that can check the partition alignment offset for all partitions on all disks on a system.
 This script covers most of the principals introduced so far during this week.
 This script can be downloaded from my Code Library at //blog.waynesheffield.com/wayne/code-library/powershell/powershelldrive-partition-information/.